fipso/runner/README.md

 # Runner
 Zero config vercel like preview deployments using docker

 Status: In early development.
-Only HTTP API works yet.
+Deployment works kinda but WebUI is still very WIP

 ### Features
 - [ ] Data persistence